dissertations | theses | essays | assignments | personal statements & other documents

 Payment by students

-A non-refundable booking fee of 30% of the estimated total proofreading fee will be paid to me to reserve the time in my schedule and a further 30% is payable when you submit the document for proofreading as authorization to start proofreading.
+A non-refundable booking fee / deposit of 40% of the estimated total proofreading fee will be paid to me to reserve the time in my schedule.
 The balance of any fees needs to be settled before the completed work is released.
+I will tell you the exact sum to be paid when I have finished the proofread.
 See the Terms and Conditions page for details.
 For methods of payment see Rates and payment page.

 - Contact me by email at firstname.lastname@example.org to provide:

-- the title and type of document, e.g. dissertation
+- the title and type of document, e.g. dissertation, thesis, essay, etc.

-- the word count, including captions for any figures, tables, and other such features
+- the word count, including captions for any figures, tables, references, and other such features

 - the date it will be available for proofreading and the date you need it back by.

-3. Submit complete document to me in Microsoft Word format by email on agreed date and pay second instalment.
+3. Submit complete document to me in Microsoft Word format by email on agreed date.
+Do not forget to ensure

 4. When advised make payment of final balance and receive proofread document back.